srhyne/Shelly/README.md

 ## What is it?

-Make building queries and updating MongoDB documents in shell much easier.
+Make building queries and updating MongoDB documents in the Mongo shell much easier.
 Written in JS for MongoDB's JS Shell.

 ## Why did you build it?